 Nerdwallet now owns the second highest Google market share across nine sectors of the personal finance market, representing billions of dollars worth of financial services leads.

-Digital transformation goals and outcomes
+Digital transformation business outcomes

 Digital transformation success is often measured in ROI.
-However, we can break down the goals and outcomes into a range of benefits.
+However, we can break down the business goals and outcomes into a range of benefits.

 - Improved workflows